petermacdonald/icg_csv_import/README.md

         </titleInfo>
    	</mods>

-The XPath and corresponding data, with pipes, used to import this is showing below.
+The XPath and corresponding data, with pipes, used to import this is shown below.

     XPath   -> /mods/titleInfo[@type='alternative']/title
     Data    -> Grinnell College|Rand Gymnasium|women's gymnasium|men's gymnasium